FlorianParzivalLuther/Lair-BnB/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER
 DEALINGS IN THE SOFTWARE.

+## Dependencies

+- dotenv
+- express
+- mongoose
+- multer
+- helmet
+- path
+- hbs
+- bcrypt
+- express-session
+- connect-mongo
+- loader
+- jsonwebtoken
+- cookie-parser

 ## Team Members

 - Roman
 - Filipa
 - Florian

+## Future Enhancements

+While this user path covers the primary functionalities of the LAIR website, we are continuously working to enhance the user experience and provide additional features and services.
+Stay tuned for updates and exciting new offerings on the LAIR platform!

+Thank you for choosing LAIR.
+We hope you have a delightful experience exploring our luxurious properties.

 ```